paulyuk/FunctionsMcpTool/README.md

         mcr.microsoft.com/azure-storage/azurite
     ```

+>**Note** if you use Azurite coming from VS Code extension you need to run `Azurite: Start` now or you will see errors.

 ## Run your MCP Server locally from the terminal

 1. From the `dotnet` folder, run this command to start the Functions host locally: